 We experience seasonality in our business, which has been impacted and may in the future change due to the effects of COVID-19, the macro environment, and business decisions.
 For our Subscription rentals, we typically acquire the highest number of subscribers in March through May and September through November, as these are the times customers naturally think about changing over their wardrobes.
 We generally see a higher rate of subscribers pause in the summer, and in mid-December through the end of January.
-In the third and fourth fiscal quarters, our Reserve business historically (prior to COVID-19) benefited from increased wedding and holiday events but this seasonality has varied since the onset of COVID-19.
+In the third and fourth fiscal quarters, our Reserve offering historically (prior to COVID-19) benefited from increased wedding and holiday events but this seasonality has varied since the onset of COVID-19.
 In fiscal year 2022, we believe that a price increase of our Subscription programs in April 2022 affected traditional seasonal patterns.
 In fiscal year 2023, changes in rental product in-stock levels and changes to promotional prices also disrupted typical seasonality.
 Given continued business changes, our future seasonality may not resemble historical trends.

 We also experience seasonality in the timing of expenses and capital outlays.
 Transportation expense, and therefore fulfillment cost, is typically highest in the fourth fiscal quarter, given typical timing of carrier rate increases, higher service levels, such as more costly and expedited shipping, and competition during holidays.
-However we expect transportation expenses per shipment in the fourth quarter of fiscal year 2023 to be roughly flat with the third quarter of fiscal year 2023 due to more favorable contract terms.
-Our most significant product capital expenditures typically occur in the first fiscal quarter and the third fiscal quarter, when we acquire product for the upcoming fall and spring seasons.
-However, the impact on cash is historically dependent on timing of receipt of product.
+Our most significant receipt of rental product typically occurs in the first fiscal quarter and the third fiscal quarter, when we acquire product for the upcoming fall and spring seasons.